erikhartig/PathfinderDMHelper/README.md

 - npc name list

 ### Magic Item Tracker
-- Can add custom items
+- Can add custom items ✅
-- Can import items from the Pathfinder 2e psfrd
+- Can import items from the Pathfinder 2e psfrd ✅
-- Can assign and remove items to players
+- Can assign and remove items to players ✅
-- Can view all items assigned to a player
+- Can view all items assigned to a player ✅
-- Can see an item overview for all players
+- Can see an item overview for all players ✅

+### Secret roll manager
+- Players have stats associated with them ✅
+- Implement a basic dice system ✅
+- Roll stat for specific player
+- Save rolls for a player
+- Roll for multiple players at once